miff2000/kubespray/docs/vars.md

   raise an assertion in playbooks if the `kubelet_max_pods` var also isn't adjusted accordingly (assertion not applicable to calico which doesn't use this as a hard limit, see [Calico IP block sizes](https://docs.projectcalico.org/reference/resources/ippool#block-sizes).
-* *enable_ipv6_dual_stack* - Setting this to true will provision both IPv4 and IPv6 networking for pods and services.
+* *enable_dual_stack_networks* - Setting this to true will provision both IPv4 and IPv6 networking for pods and services.
 * *kube_service_addresses_ipv6* - Subnet for cluster IPv6 IPs (default is
   fd85:ee78:d8a6:8607::1000/116).
 Must not overlap with ``kube_pods_subnet_ipv6``
 * *kube_pods_subnet_ipv6* - Subnet for Pod IPv6 IPs (default is fd85:ee78:d8a6:8607::2000/116).